• Skip to primary navigation

 You know gingerbread season is upon us and I couldn’t let this week start off without some seasonal bliss balls.

-These are my favorite kind of snacks to make because you pack them with goodies, make them super nutrient dense, and literally throw everything in a bowl.
+These are my favorite kind of snacks to make because you pack them with goodies and they’re as easy as throwing everything in a bowl.
 I made these pumpkin energy balls a couple months back and felt like gingerbread HAD to happen.

 This is the easiest recipe, you guys. you literally mix everything up in a bowl and then roll them in balls and if you’re hankering for a little something extra extra, you dip them and drizzle them with chocolate.
 DONE. and then you’re done.